laras126/theme-checklist/README.md

-# Plan nothing.

-Work from the theme first and fit your content into that.
+# The Premium Theme Checklist

+First and foremost: **Plan nothing**.
 The fewer preconceived notions of layout and content stucture you have, the better.

+Do not work from a layout.
+Work from the theme first and map your content to the demo one-to-one as best you can.

 ### How to test

-1. Remove the frame at the top, or Inspect Element and find the iframe source.
+1. When you open the theme demo, first remove the frame at the top.
+You may need to Inspect Element and find the iframe source.
 2. Select a specific demo site rather than the splash page.
-For example: Avada for Travel, X for Church...or something like that.
+For example: Avada for Travel, [X for Church](http://theme.co/x/demo/expanded/church/)...or something like that.
 That is the demo content you will use.
 3. Make sure demo content is included with theme download.
 4. As you vet, think "do I have content for that section"?